lauler1/cppfront/tutorial/basics/Key_features.md

 variable must be initialized on every branch path
  ==> program violates initialization safety guarantee - see previous errors
 ```
+It is not allowed to initialize a pointer with `nullptr`.
+There are some discussion how shall be raw-pointers handled.
+See: [cppfront issues 192](https://github.com/hsutter/cppfront/issues/192) and  [cppfront discussions 646](https://github.com/hsutter/cppfront/discussions/646)

 ### Non-local objects are `const` by default